Context-level Language Modeling by Learning Predictive Context Embeddings: Experiments

 \section{Experiments}

-We conduct extensive experiments to comprehensively assess the effectiveness of \MethodName across different backbones, dataset scales, and evaluation settings.
-The experiments cover four main aspects: (i) scaling law analysis on GPT2 and Pythia families to examine parameter and data efficiency under controlled budgets (Sec.~\ref{sec: Scaling Experiments}); (ii) comprehensive evaluation on diverse downstream tasks (Sec.~\ref{sec: Downstream Task Evaluation}); (iii) assessment of instruction-following capabilities through fine-tuning (Sec.~\ref{sec: Instruction-following Ability Evaluation}); and (iv) ablation studies and mechanistic analysis of key design choices (Sec.~\ref{sec: Ablation and Analysis}).
+We conduct extensive experiments to comprehensively assess the effectiveness, scalability, and generality of \MethodName across different backbones, dataset scales, and evaluation settings.
+The experiments cover four main aspects: (i) scaling law behavior on both GPT-2 and Pythia families (Sec.~\ref{sec: Scaling Experiments}); (ii) comprehensive evaluation on diverse downstream tasks (Sec.~\ref{sec: Downstream Task Evaluation}); (iii) instruction-following performance after fine-tuning (Sec.~\ref{sec: Instruction-following Ability Evaluation}); and (iv) ablation studies and analysis (Sec.~\ref{sec: Ablation and Analysis}).